-- CPR mouthpieces: Use when CPR is given.
-Mouthpieces should have a one-way valve to prevent contamination from the victim.
+- CPR masks: Use when CPR is given.
+Masks or faceshields should have a one-way valve to prevent contamination from the victim.
 (29 CFR 1910.1030(d)(3)(i))

-Once employees receive training, vaccinations should be made available to those who run the risk of exposure.
+Once employees receive training, HBV vaccinations should be made available to those who run the risk of exposure.
 (29 CFR 1910.1030(f)(2))

-The employer shall maintain medical and training records for each employee who faces the possibility of being exposed or who has been occupationally exposed to a bloodborne pathogen (29 CFR 1910.1030(h)).
+The employer must maintain medical and training records for each employee who faces the possibility of being exposed or who has been occupationally exposed to a bloodborne pathogen (29 CFR 1910.1030(h)).
 Employers are also required to establish and maintain a sharps injury log.

 |Q.||What are sharps disposal containers?|

 |A.||A sharps container is a place to deposit sharp instruments (i.e., needles or medical cutting tools) for disposal.
-These containers are puncture-resistant, leakproof on the sides and bottom, closable and properly labeled or color-coded.
+These containers are puncture-resistant, leak-proof on the sides and bottom, closable and properly labeled or color-coded.
 They assure a higher level of safety than disposal bags.|